 How much is admission to the Musée d'Orsay?

 Admission prices for the permanent collection and special exhibitions can be found here.
 Admission for AFMO members is free.
-If you purchase tickets at the Musée d’Orsay, you can save them and get reduced rates at the Gustave Moreau National Museum and the Palais Garnier during the following week.
+If you purchase tickets at the Musée d’Orsay, you can save them and get reduced rates at the Gustave Moreau National Museum, Jean-Jacques Henner National Museum, and the Palais Garnier during the following week.

 Which days is the Orsay closed?

-The museum is closed every Mondays, January 1, May 1, and December 25.
+The museum is closed every Monday, May 1, and December 25.

 Where are the Orsay entrances located?